River LA: Projects

 River LA recruited Frank Gehry in 2014 to collaborate on the River’s revitalization, a decision supported by Mayor Eric M Garcetti.
 River LA and Gehry Partners have thus far unveiled the River Index, an online database that catalogues research and data on the River.

 In 2011, plans were announced for a pedestrian, equestrian and cyclist bridge over the Los Angeles River connecting Griffith Park and Atwater Village.
 The project is a public-private infrastructure project funded by a public funding and private donations because of a shared focus on alternative transportation.
-The La Kretz Bridge will be the first 21st century bridge to cross the LA River.
+The La Kretz Bridge is the first 21st century bridge to cross the LA River.

 In 2017, River LA became a charter member of the Highline Network.
 The Highline Network is created to support re-use infrastructure projects similar to New York City's High Line, with members including the Atlanta Beltline, Crissy Field, Dequindre Cut, the Lowline, Klyde Warren Park, the Bentway, the Trinity River Project, etc.

 In 2020, River LA announced Rio Reveals, a groundbreaking series of experiences bringing together Los Angeles artists, culture, and community for a live, immersive journey along the past, present and future of the L.A.
 River.
 River LA is collaborating with experiential entertainment studio 13Exp and more than 40 artists on this multi-year campaign.